aslrousta/pubsub/README.md

-# pubsub
+# Generic PubSub

-Generic PubSub Pattern in Go
+This library provides a generic implementation of pub-sub pattern using channels in Go.